endojs/endo/packages/ses/docs/lockdown.md

 // vs
 lockdown({ errorTaming: 'unsafe' }); // stacks also available by errorInstance.stack
 // vs
-lockdown({ errorTaming: 'unsafe-debug' }); // sacrifice more safety for TypeScript line numbers.
+lockdown({ errorTaming: 'unsafe-debug' }); // sacrifice more safety for source-mapped line numbers.
 ```

 If `lockdown` does not receive an `errorTaming` option, it will respect